CK-Repo/PropineInterview/TestPlan_AdditionCalculator.md

 ## __1. Introduction__

-The Test Plan has been created to communicate the test approach to team members.
+The Test Plan has been created to communicate the test approach to stakeholders.
 It includes the objectives, scope, schedule, risks and approach.
 This document will clearly identify what the test deliverables will be and what is deemed in and out of scope.

 ## __2. Objectives__